frontendbabel/frontendbabel.github.com/src/documents/pages/how-to-contribute.html.md

   github: annasmith
 ```
 Information about author's and translator's social network accounts is optional.
 However we recommend to provide it
-as it might be good for the people's promotion.
-This will be nice if you contact an author of your article and come to
+to recognize and promote people.
+It is nice if you contact the original author of the article and get his or her permission.
-an agreement.